hnginternship5/feetracker/README.md

 &mdash; After making changes to the repo, push to master and create pull request, make sure there are no merge conflicts.

 &mdash; Do not merge pull request, a mentor will.
-&mdash; If upon fetching upstream, npm start fails, run npm install then try again.
+&mdash; You if upon fetch upstream to update and npm start can't run, do npm intall then try again.